OpenTOPAS/TOPAS_Official_Documentation/parameters/material.rst

 You may also use any of the Materials and Compounds that are defined by default in Geant4.
 The names start with the prefix, ``G4_``, such as: ``G4_Al``, ``G4_Ti``, ``G4_MUSCLE_SKELETAL_ICRP``, etc. The complete list of these materials and compounds can be found `here <http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/Appendix/materialNames.html#g4matrdb>`_.

 * NIST material names must be specified with exact case.
-* As of this writing, the mean excitation energy listed in the above reference for ``G4_WATER`` is incorrect.
-It lists ``G4_WATER`` mean excitation energy as 75.0 eV but it is actually set to 78.0 eV.

 .. note:: The Geant4-DNA physics processes have special behavior for ``G4_WATER``.
 They take into account the material's molecular properties rather than just the atomic properties.
 Accordingly, you should use ``G4_WATER`` rather than defining your own Water, unless you have some other reason to make a specific change (such as changing the mean excitation energy to something other than 78.0 eV).